ppy/osu-wiki/wiki/Contests/VMC/3/en.md

 ### DUET round

+*Note: Due to a judging error, the top 7 osu!taiko teams advance to this round.*

 - The **top 6 teams** from the SWAP Round advance to this final phase.
 - Both team members will **collaborate directly** to create a **single cohesive mapset** for a selected song.
 - **Every difficulty in the submission must be created collaboratively.**